prompt-caching llm-cost-reduction openai-caching June 2, 2026 14 min read

 = $1,215/month saved

-Citation capsule: In 2026, ProjectDiscovery raised their Anthropic prompt cache hit rate from 7% to 84% by restructuring prompts to move dynamic content after the static cacheable prefix, ultimately serving 9.8 billion tokens from cache and cutting total LLM spend by 59–70% (ProjectDiscovery Engineering, How We Cut LLM Cost With Prompt Caching, 2026).
+Citation capsule: In 2026, ProjectDiscovery raised their Anthropic prompt cache hit rate from 7% to 84% by restructuring prompts to move dynamic content after the static cacheable prefix, ultimately serving 9.8 billion tokens from cache and cutting total LLM spend by 59–70% (ProjectDiscovery Engineering, 2026).

-The 5 Gotchas That Kill Your Cache Hit Rate
+What Are the 5 Gotchas That Kill Your Cache Hit Rate?

 3. Parallel requests before cache is warm

 On Anthropic, the cache entry only becomes available after the first response begins streaming.
-If you send 10 parallel requests to the same prefix before the first one completes, all 10 will miss the cache and you'll pay for 10 cache writes plus 10 full token reads.
+If you send 10 parallel requests to the same prefix before the first one completes, all 10 will miss the cache.
+You'll pay for 10 cache writes plus 10 full token reads.
 Pre-warm the cache with a single max_tokens: 0 request before your traffic arrives.

 Anthropic only scans the last 20 blocks in a message for prior cache entries.
 In long conversations, if you don't add cache_control breakpoints at multiple places, the oldest context falls out of the lookback window and misses the cache.
 For conversations longer than 20 turns, add explicit breakpoints every 15 blocks.

-5. OpenAI's >15 req/min overflow At high concurrency on the same prefix, OpenAI's routing can split requests across multiple servers.
-At sustained rates above 15 req/min for the same prefix, some requests hit servers that don't have that prefix cached yet — producing unexpected cache misses.
+At high concurrency on the same prefix, OpenAI's routing can split requests across multiple servers.
+At sustained rates above 15 req/min for the same prefix, some requests hit servers that don't hold that prefix in cache yet, producing unexpected cache misses.
 There's no workaround other than spreading load with slight delays or using the batch API.

 Frequently Asked Questions